Joycejlee00/AnimeRoulette/README.md

    * All the genres the bot supports (commands):

       * Action: `.action`
-         * Action genre typically are fast-paced (movies/tvs) and mostly contains: fighting, violence, chasing, etc.
+         * The action genre typically is fast-paced (movies/TVs) and mostly has: fighting, violence, chasing, etc.
          > <p size="5"> e.i:  Attack on Titan
       * Adventure: `.adventure`
-         * Adventure genre is similar to the action genre, but there is more geared towards quests, journeys, missions, etc.
+         * The adventure genre is similar to the action genre but is more centered on quests, journeys, missions, etc.
          > <p size="5"> e.i:  Naruto
       * Comedy: `.comedy`
-         * Comedy genre is catered to amuse/entertain the audience (mostly by laughter)
+         * The comedy genre is mostly filled with films that amuse the audience (with laughter)
          > <p size="5"> e.i:  Arakawa Under the Bridge
       * Fantasy: `.fantasy`
-         * Fantasy genre mostly contains fictional elements such as magic, mythical monsters, etc.
+         * The Fantasy genre mostly has fictional elements such as magic, mythical monsters, etc.
          > <p size="5"> e.i:  Fairy Tale
       * Horror: `.horror`
-         * Horror genre is meant to provoke the audience.
-Examples would be: shock, fear, etc.
+         * The Horror genre is to provoke fear, startle, shock, into the audience
          > <p size="5"> e.i:  Tokyo Ghoul
       * Josei: `.josei`
          * The Josei genre is more catered towards young adult women, this includes shows/films characters of teens to young adults